MEHColeman/shoreditch/docs/journal.md

 files, and the "What's Bridgetown?" sentence fix.
 One trade-off recorded: in the no-prose fallback, Rouge spans inside `<pre><code>` are re-parsed as text, so that degenerate excerpt is balanced but unhighlighted.

+### 2026-08-09 — index-excerpt-extraction reviewed and merged

+PR #5 merged after a pass verdict: one blind bounded pass (15 of 25 calls) plus verification run for real.
+The single finding — the gemspec kept `test/` out of the built gem but shipped the new top-level `Rakefile`, contradicting seed.md's exclusion claim — was fixed on the branch (`e5fc930`) and confirmed clean by a 2-call re-review.
+Mark ran the merge himself; the auto-mode classifier blocks `gh pr merge` in-session.
+Verified criteria distilled into docs/acceptance.md; the plan doc is deleted with this commit (history: `git log -- docs/tasks/index-excerpt-extraction.md`).
+Retrospective, one line: a new top-level file needs a gem-contents check — the exclusion regex does not update itself.